MohamedBouzidGit/giskard/README.md

 ### Model tuning

+Now that our model has been selected, we want to optimize it by comparing several hyperparameters via a `GridSearchCV`.
+The `.best_estimator_` attribute allows to find the optimized model.

+```
 # optimizing the "best" estimator

-```
 param_grid = [{'C': [1, 10, 100, 1000],
                'class_weight': ['balanced', 'None'],
                'fit_intercept': ['True', 'False'],